Seared Duck Breast with Pomegranate Bordelaise

 a plate of Seared Duck Breast with Pomegranate Bordelaise at Canyon Rancha plate of Seared Duck Breast with Pomegranate Bordelaise at Canyon Ranch

-This seared duck pairs rich flavor with nourishing seasonal ingredients.
+This dish pairs rich flavors with nourishing seasonal ingredients.
 Duck provides high-quality protein along with iron and B vitamins that support energy and muscle health.
-Served with hearty parsnip and celeriac mash, roasted Brussels sprouts and butternut squash, and a pomegranate bordelaise, the dish balances savory flavors with antioxidants and natural sweetness for a satisfying, nutrient-rich meal.
+Served with roasted Brussels sprouts and butternut squash — plus a pomegranate bordelaise — it offers a satisfying, nutrient-rich meal.

 INGREDIENTS